cloudmesh-community/fa18-523-57/paper/paper.md

 Autograd [@fa18-523-57-Autograd] is a function in the *torch* library of PyTorch which calculates the gradients of the transformation and loss functions used in neural networks.
-This function uses a technique called tape-based Auto-Differentiation [@fa18-523-57-PyTorch-Started], a kind of the Auto-Differentiation.
+The function Autograd uses a technique called tape-based Auto-Differentiation [@fa18-523-57-PyTorch-Started], a kind of the Auto-Differentiation technique.
 This technique saves the operations performed in each layer of the neural network in a reverse order, mimicking how a tape recorder works.
 This function also saves the gradients calculated in each layer of neural nets and replays them in a reverse order.
-This implementation in PyTorch is faster than the same implementation in existing frameworks like TensorFlow [@fa18-523-57-PyTorch-Started].
-We also use this function to train weights for neural networks through back propagation
+Autograd's implementation in PyTorch is faster than the same implementation in existing frameworks like TensorFlow [@fa18-523-57-PyTorch-Started].
+We also use this function to train weights for neural networks through backpropagation [@fa18-523-57-Autograd].

 ## Getting Started